allegroai/clearml-docs/docs/webapp/applications/apps_gcp_autoscaler.md

 * **GCP Configuration**
     * GCP Project ID - Project used for spinning up VM instances
     * GCP Zone - The GCP zone where the VM instances will be spun up.
 See [Regions and zones](https://cloud.google.com/compute/docs/regions-zones)
+    * GCP Subnetwork - The GCP subnetwork where the instances will be spun up.
+GCP setting will be `projects/{project-id}/regions/{region}/subnetworks/{subnetwork}`
     * GCP Credentials - Credentials with which the autoscaler can access your GCP account for spinning VM instances up/down.
 See [Generating GCP Credentials](#generating-gcp-credentials).
 * **Git Configuration** - Git credentials with which the ClearML Agents running on your VM instances will access your